 "Probably the best exercise for a pregnant woman is walking, an excellent way to tone muscles, get fresh air, keep your body regular, and help you sleep soundly at night.
 But remember: never push yourself to the point of exhaustion.
 It's much better to take several short, pleasant walks spaced throughout the day rather than one long, tiring trek."
 Guide for Expectant Parents.

 How Far and How Often?If you already walk, keep up your regular program.
-To get started, walk 20 -30 minutes a day three days a week and build from there to 30 - 60 minutes most days of the week.
+To get started, walk 20 to 30 minutes a day three days a week and build from there to 30 to 60 minutes most days of the week.
+The 2008 Physical Activity Guidelines for Americans from the U.S. Department of Health and Human Services recommends 2 hours and 30 minutes of moderate-intensity exercise per week (such as brisk walking) during pregnancy.
 Walking for exercise can continue into your last trimester and right up until birth as long as it is comfortable for you.

 Posture!A good walking posture is essential and can help prevent backache.

 - Stand up straight: Think of being a tall and straight, do not arch your back.

 - Do not lean forward or lean back: Leaning puts strain on the back muscles.